-Sundowner has been part of the Ramsgate Maritime museum’s floating exhibits since 1987 and will continue to represent the town at the regular naval events held around the south coast and in Dunkirk (the next Dunkirk commemoration event due to be held in 2015).
+Sundowner has been part of the Ramsgate Maritime museum’s floating exhibits since 1987 and will continue to represent the town at the regular naval events held around the south coast and in Dunkirk (the Sundowner attended the Dunkirk commemoration event in 2015).

-During 2013 the vessel is due to attend the annual commemoration service (at Ipswich) and also visit Chatham for a maritime event in July.
+During 2013 the vessel also attended the annual commemoration service (at Ipswich) and also visit Chatham for a maritime event in July.